 A charismatic designer and TV personality who used the platform of 'Extreme Makeover: Home Edition' to bring hope and radical change to families in need.

-Eduardo Xol was a man of vibrant talents and profound compassion.
-Long before television, he was a performer and entrepreneur, but it was his role as the warm, insightful designer on ABC's 'Extreme Makeover: Home Edition' that made him a beloved figure.
-On screen, he was known for his thoughtful listening and culturally rich designs that honored the families' heritage.
-Off screen, his life was a mosaic of creative pursuits—he was a trained singer, a landscape architect, and a savvy businessman.
-His work extended beyond entertainment into activism, focusing on community development and HIV/AIDS awareness.
-Xol's legacy is one of using creativity as a genuine tool for healing and empowerment.
+Eduardo Xol served as the warm, insightful designer on ABC's 'Extreme Makeover: Home Edition.'
+Before television, he worked as a performer and entrepreneur.
+On screen, he listened carefully and incorporated culturally rich designs that honored each family's heritage.
+Off screen, he was a trained singer, a landscape architect, and a businessman.
+His activism focused on community development and HIV/AIDS awareness.
+Xol used creativity as a practical tool for healing and empowerment.

 1965–1980